 The ironstone mines were all opencast and had their own private railway systems, which were narrow gauge tramways in earlier times.
 There were loading points and exchange sidings at several locations on the branch.
 No regular passenger services were ever operated.
 The branch closed between 1974 and 1977 as ironstone mining ceased.
 By early in 1980 all the track had been removed.
 Today some of the trackbed is part of the National Cycle Network's Route 15.

 As a comparative latecomer to the local transport infrastructure the railway had to thread its way through existing landscape features, both natural and man-made.
-The River Devon was crossed twice and several roads, ancient lanes and footpaths were intersected, requiring bridges or gates.
+The River Devon was crossed twice and several roads, ancient lanes and footpaths were intersected, requiring bridges or gated crossings.
 For much of its length this northern section of the branch runs side-by-side with the Grantham Canal.
 Both the railway and the canal were ascending, but the railway climbed more rapidly.
 Near the south end of the section there was a bridge, later replaced by an embankment, which took the line over the canal.
 John has captured evidence of most of these crossings in the photographs.

 The header photograph (above) shows an ironstone train travelling north on the branch on 28th April 1966.
 It is passing one of the Stenwith locks of the then disused Grantham canal.
 At bottom right is the 1¼ milepost from Belvoir.
 The locomotive is No. 76085 of Colwick shed in Nottingham.

 Photograph taken by Noel Ingram, used with permission from Steam World.